 We select, via a transparent process, candidates who are able to actively contribute to the board's decision-making and managerial oversight functions with their extensive experience/expertise and excellent character/discernment.

-We have a Nomination & Remuneration Advisory Committee (as of June 2024; was formerly established as two separate committees in April 2021) that is chaired by an independent external director and comprised in majority of external directors.
-The committee functions to not only propose appointment and dismissal of individual candidates, but also look into the board's composition and overall operation (including decision-making on appointment policies or standards/processes and succession planning) to provide reports and recommendations.
+We have a Nomination & Remuneration Advisory Committee (since June 2024; was formerly established as two separate committees in April 2021) that is chaired by an independent external director and comprised in majority of external directors.
+The committee functions to not only propose the appointment and dismissal of individual candidates, but also look into the board's composition and overall operation (including decision-making on appointment policies or standards/processes and succession planning) to provide reports and recommendations.

 (2) Criteria